-We need to change laws and change family courts when fights are related to drug use.
-Judges should either respect the mothers’ requests not to allow custody and visitation for fathers who are drug users.
+We need to change laws and change how family courts consider drug use in matters of custody and visitation.
+Judges should practice more caution in the case of fathers who are drug users.
 Or if they insist, the fathers and mothers with drug problem should be required to go to drug rehabilitation.

 We have traced 96 child endangerment death related to marijuana use, nine of which involved stoned driving.
 In five cases, judges had made erroneous decisions by allowing visitation or custody to parents who heavily used pot.
 They should have realized that the drug use was a danger to the children.